chris9753/ClearLedger-AP/README.md

 - ✅ OpenAI API integration
 - ✅ RAG-based error handling
 - ✅ Critical system improvements
-- ✅ Day 6: Project Refinement and Optimization
+- ✅ Project Refinement and Optimization

+note: Tests: Manual testing was performed to ensure functionality.
+Automated tests were not implemented due to time constraints but are recommended for future development and CI/CD integration.

 ### Remaining Tasks (Days 7-8)